 Now that you have everything you need, you want to fill one bucket with 2 gallons of water and one bucket with 1 gallon of water.
-To avoid potential water spots, distilled water is best, but using this method, even in direct sunlight, you shouldn't have to worry much.
+To avoid the already low risk of water spots, distilled water is best, but using this method, even in direct sunlight, you shouldn't have to worry much.
 If you live somewhere without outside water access, I recommend filling your buckets in your sink or bathtub.
-Traditionally, six inches of water in a 5 gallon bucket will equal 2 gallons.
-Use a sharpie marker and a tape measure or ruler and mark you fill line.
+Typically, six inches of water in a 5 gallon bucket will equal 2 gallons.
+Use a sharpie marker and a tape measure or ruler and mark your fill line.
 Naturally, 3 inches will give you 1 gallon.

 Once you have filled your buckets with the correct amount of water, you want to add 1 oz of your rinseless car soap.
 I can't speak for other brands, but the cap on a 32 oz bottle of Optimum No Rinse is a 1/2 oz.
 You'll need 2 caps of soap in our situation.
 If you have purchased a grit guard insert, you'll want to place it in the bottom of your rinse bucket.
 The grit guard will trap dirt and debris that you have picked up from your car in the bottom of the bucket, keeping your rinse water clean.

 Now that your buckets are ready, its time to start washing.
 Its best to have 2 microfiber wash mitts, but for this walk through, we'll assume you're only using one.
 We're going to wash one side of the car at a time, starting on the driver's side roof and working our way down.